sal55/langs/MLang/Downloads.md

 All the software here is written in my M language.

 Only `mm.exe` is provided as a pre-built binary for Windows.
+It is the actual compiler, ready-to-go, not an installer.

 Other versions need to be built from source: either actual M sources (the .ma files) or from a C rendering (the .c files), whatever is provided.
 (Note that github is primarily for source code, hence binaries are kept to a minimum.)

 If `mm.exe` can't be used (AV issues or not trusted), then try building from `mm.c`.

-Build instructions are shown above for `mm` and `gcc`.
+Build instructions are shown above, using `mm` and `gcc`.
 For the latter, add `-O2` or `-O3` as desired.

 #### Using Tiny C